bensheeler/ReefBuddy/docs/support.md

 A: Tap the "+" icon on the parameters screen to create a custom parameter with your desired name and unit.

 **Q: Can I track multiple aquariums?**
 A: Yes!
 ReefBuddy supports multiple tanks.
-You can add new tanks from the settings or tank selection menu.
+You can add new tanks from the tank selection screen.

 **Q: How do I log a test result using a photo?**
-A: When logging a parameter, tap the camera icon to take a photo of your digital tester or test strip result.
-The photo will be saved with your log.
+A: When logging a parameter, tap the camera icon to take a photo of your digital tester.

 **Q: Is my data backed up?**
 A: Currently, data is stored locally on your device.
 Future Pro features will include secure cloud backups and sync.